 Creating lasting value in your life is about developing wisdom.
-Many believe we find the path to wisdom in understanding the lesson of these experiences.
+Many believe the actual value of life is understanding the lessons of life.
 Your ability to learn depends upon the level of your awareness.
 Only then will you be able to understand their value.
 Perhaps the ones that don’t resonate with you are the ones you need the most.
-Lessons are are one of the main ways we learn the things we should remember.
+Lessons are one of the primary ways we learn the things we should remember.

 More to Forget than there is to Learn

 Learn the things we should remember and forget.
-Don’t get them mixed up.
+So, please don’t get them mixed up.